drCindyO/Dr.CindyO.github.io/README.md

 - Provided recommendations on how to improve ratings and delivery service

-**STATISTICAL INFERENCE AND HYPOTHESIS TESTING WITH PYTHON; July 30, 2023** -Performed statistical analysis, a/b testing, and visualization to decide whether the new landing page of an online news portal (E-news Express)
+**STATISTICAL INFERENCE AND HYPOTHESIS TESTING WITH PYTHON; July 30, 2023**
+- Performed statistical analysis, a/b testing, and visualization to decide whether the new landing page of an online news portal (E-news Express)
 - Utilized python libraries including Numpy, Pandas, Seaborn, Matplotlib and Scipy
 - Visualized the data, conducted exploratory data analysis and conducted hypothesis testing to address the statistical concerns
 - The issues addressed include the decision on which landing page is better, concluding whether language affects the choice of landing page, and deciding which of the pages has a higher conversion rate

-  **LINEAR REGRESSION MODEL WITH PYTHON; Aug.27, 2023** -Built a linear regression model to predict the price of used phones/tablets and identify the influencing factors -Utilized python libraries including numpy, pandas, matplotlib, seaborn, sklearn and statsmodels in order to train the data to identify final linear regression model
+  **LINEAR REGRESSION MODEL WITH PYTHON; Aug.27, 2023**
+  - Built a linear regression model to predict the price of used phones/tablets and identify the influencing factors
+  - Utilized python libraries including numpy, pandas, matplotlib, seaborn, sklearn and statsmodels in order to train the data to identify final linear regression model
-  -Key factors that influence pricing were identified and recommendations were offered on how profit can be maximize to benefit the business
+  - Key factors that influence pricing were identified and recommendations were offered on how profit can be maximize to benefit the business

-  **LOGISTIC REGRESSION MODEL WITH PYTHON; Sep.24, 2023** -Built Logistic regression model and decision tree models to predict whether or not a booking will be canceled and identify influencing factors
+  **LOGISTIC REGRESSION MODEL WITH PYTHON; Sep.24, 2023**
+  - Built Logistic regression model and decision tree models to predict whether or not a booking will be canceled and identify influencing factors
   - Built a decision tree from the data set, pre-pruned by grid search hyper-parameter tuning and post pruned using minimal cost complexity pruning
   - Identified the key factors influencing the booking status and offered recommendations on policies that can maximize profit in the event of a cancelation

     **ENSEMBLE TECHNIQUES (BAGGING, BOOSTING AND STACKING WITH PYTHON); Oct.15, 2023** -Built various machine learning models including bagging classifier, random forest classifier, adaboost, Gboost, Xgboost and Stacking classifier models to predict whether or not a visa application will be